loda-lang/loda-programs/programs/oeis/list2.md

 * [A205184](http://oeis.org/A205184) ([L19 program](A205184.asm)): Period 12: repeat (1, 8, 4, 9, 7, 8, 7, 9, 4, 8, 1, 9).
 * [A205185](http://oeis.org/A205185) ([L12 program](A205185.asm)): Period 6: repeat [1, 8, 9, 8, 1, 0].
 * [A205187](http://oeis.org/A205187) ([L24 program](A205187.asm)): Number of (n+1)X2 0..1 arrays with the number of clockwise edge increases in every 2X2 subblock differing from each horizontal or vertical neighbor
+* [A205219](http://oeis.org/A205219) ([L84 program](A205219.asm)): Number of (n+1)X2 0..1 arrays with the number of equal 2X2 subblock diagonal pairs and equal antidiagonal pairs differing from each horizontal or vertical neighbor, and new values 0..1 introduced in row major order
+* [A205220](http://oeis.org/A205220) ([L84 program](A205220.asm)): Number of (n+1) X 3 0..1 arrays with the number of equal 2 X 2 subblock diagonal pairs and equal antidiagonal pairs differing from each horizontal or vertical neighbor, and new values 0..1 introduced in row major order.
 * [A205248](http://oeis.org/A205248) ([L05 program](A205248.asm)): Number of (n+1) X 2 0..1 arrays with the number of clockwise edge increases in every 2 X 2 subblock the same.
 * [A205249](http://oeis.org/A205249) ([L09 program](A205249.asm)): Number of (n+1) X 3 0..1 arrays with the number of clockwise edge increases in every 2 X 2 subblock the same.
 * [A205312](http://oeis.org/A205312) ([L10 program](A205312.asm)): Number of (n+1) X 3 0..1 arrays with every 2 X 2 subblock having the same number of equal edges, and new values 0..1 introduced in row major order.